xlab-ub/xlab-web/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Left Menu
-You can edit `index.html` to change the left menu.
+You can edit `index.html` to update the left menu.

 <p align="right">(<a href="#top">back to top</a>)</p>